jakeheft/whether_sweater/README.md

 # Whether to Sweater or not in this Weather

 ## About this Application
+Whether, Sweater? is an app that allows a registered user to plan for a road trip giving them trip time and weather details.
+The app checks drive time (consuming MapQuest's API) of a trip and uses that time/destination city to provide the weather upon arrival (consuming OpenWeather's API), exposing this data to the front end.
+This backend application was built based on (fictional) front end requirements.

+## Learning Goals
+- Expose an API that aggregates data from multiple external APIs
+- Expose an API that requires an authentication token
+- Expose an API for CRUD functionality
+- Determine completion criteria based on the needs Front End development team
+- Research, select, and consume an API based on your needs as a developer

 ## Setup
 To use to this app, you will need 3 different API keys: